-At Climate FieldView™, we place effectivity and profitability at the forefront of everything we do and are continuously developing new technologies to assist you in farming more sustainably.
-With the launch of Climate FieldView’s new scripting feature, we are solidifying FieldView’s position as a global leading platform, committed to helping farmers address recent and future challenges in agriculture.
+At FieldView™, we place effectivity and profitability at the forefront of everything we do and are continuously developing new technologies to assist you in farming more sustainably.
+With the launch of FieldView’s new scripting feature, we are solidifying FieldView’s position as a global leading platform, committed to helping farmers address recent and future challenges in agriculture.

 The automated generation of scripting zones for fertility not only saves valuable time, but also optimizes the effective application of fertilizer inputs.
 This feature helps farmers boost the use of high-priced inputs like nitrogen to ultimately increase their return on investment and maximize the benefits that come from using high-quality products and technology.